Webb's PEARLS: Bright 1.5--2.0 micron Dropouts in the Spitzer/IRAC Dark Field

 \section{Discussion}

-The JWIDF contains bright $z>11$ galaxy candidates similar to those recently reported in other fields.
+The NIRCam F150W and F200W dropouts presented here were selected by applying the conventional dropout method to $z>11$.
+In other words, our result is to say that the JWIDF contains bright $z>11$ galaxy {\it candidates} similar to those recently reported in other fields.
 The new data make the plethora of such objects a more acute problem because the JWIDF includes even more bright candidates.
-Six of our F150W dropouts have $m_{200}<26.0$, and four of our F200W dropouts have $m_{356}<26.0$.
-This implies a cumulative surface density of $\sim$0.7~arcmin$^{-2}$ at 26.0~mag.
-Only one dropout (\texttt{F150D\_JWIDF\_H13} with $m_{200}=25.53$) could be magnified by gravitational lensing.
-The brightest of them are at $\sim$24.0.
+The faintest F150W dropout has $m_{200}=27.24$, and the faintest F200W dropout has $m_{356}=27.33$.
+These magnitudes are already bright if the sources are indeed at $z>11$.
+For the sake of simplicity, let us use 26.5~mag as the fiducial threshold of being ``very bright'' in this discussion.
+Five of our F150W dropouts have $m_{200}<26.5$, and five of our F200W dropouts have $m_{356}<26.5$.
+This implies a cumulative surface density of $\sim$0.7~arcmin$^{-2}$ at 26.5~mag.
+Only one dropout (\texttt{F150D\_JWIDF\_H13} with $m_{200}=25.53$) could potentially be magnified by gravitational lensing.
+The brightest four dropouts have $m_{356}\la24.0$.
 For reference, $m_{200}$ ($m_{356}$) of 24.0 corresponds to $M_{\rm UV}=-23.7$ ($-24.12$) at $z=11$ ($z=15$), which is in the luminosity range of quasars.
-Some of the dropouts are point-like (e.g., \texttt{F150D\_JWIDF\_H16}, \texttt{F200D\_JWIDF\_H02}), which is indeed what quasars would look like.
+Two of the dropouts (\texttt{F150D\_H14} and \texttt{F200D\_H11}) are point-like, which is indeed consistent with quasar morphology.
 However, if they are quasars, the inferred number density would be orders of magnitude higher than the quasar number density at $z\approx 7$ \citep[][]{Mortlock2011, Banados2018, Wang2018b, Matsuoka2019, Yang2019, Yang2020, Wang2021a}.
-In addition, most of these bright objects are extended objects, which cannot be quasars.
-With only four bands of data, we refrain from carrying out SED analysis to infer quantities such as $z_{\rm ph}$, stellar masses, age, etc., as in such a practice the number of free parameters would be larger than the number of data points (i.e., overfitting).
+Furthermore, most of these bright objects are extended objects and thus cannot be quasars.